-Our team is composed of individuals with expertise in education, creative problem-solving, conceptual development, group facilitation, strategic planning, partnership development, community building, and fundraising.
+Our team is comprised of individuals with expertise in education, creative problem-solving, conceptual development, group facilitation, strategic planning, partnership development, community building, and fundraising.

 Co-Founder, President of the Board of Trustees, Consultant & Part-Time Facilitator